-Understanding Crawl Space Humidity in Alabama, Tennessee, and Georgia
+Understanding Crawl Space Humidity in Alabama, Tennessee, Georgia, and Mississippi

 How damp, humid crawl space environments affect your home

 As the humidity levels rise in crawl spaces, moisture condensates on the surfaces, leading to serious problems in your home.
 These problems can lead to health issues and the need for expensive repairs.

 Most of the problems traditionally associated with damaged, rotting crawl spaces are due to basic flaws in the ways that crawl spaces were designed.
 When you understand the effects of crawl space humidity, you can then take measures against it and learn how to prevent it in the future.